Documentation Index

 StatsAssert.assertHasModifier(ctx.getStore(), ref, getStatType(), "test_buff");

-// Modifier will be rolled back after suite
+// Entity will be removed after suite

 }